Keto Beef Stew

 Hearty keto soup to warm your belly

-Keto Beef Stew is a delicious meal perfect for a cold winter day.
-It's filled with beef stew meat, has a ton of flavor, and keto friendly vegetables.
-This comforting dish can be made in a Dutch oven, in the slow cooker, or in an instant pot.
+This beef stew is a delicious meal perfect for a cold winter day.
+It's filled with tender stew meat, has a ton of flavor, and plenty of vegetables.
+This comforting dish can be made in a Dutch oven, the slow cooker, or the instant pot.
 It's a dish your whole family will love.

-If you love keto soups, like my chicken noodle soup on a chilly day, then you will want to make this keto beef stew recipe with a side of low carb rolls or cornbread.
+If you love a warm soup, like my chicken noodle soup on a chilly day, you’ll want to make this beef stew with a side of rolls or cornbread.

 Looking down into two pots filled with chunky beef soup with lots of vegetables and chopped vegetables near by.

-This traditional beef stew recipe is made without potatoes which makes it perfect for a keto diet.
-In their place, we use daikon radish, which is similar to a potato (appearance, texture and flavor) and very filling.
+This beef stew is made without potatoes which makes it perfect for a low carb diet.
+In their place, I use daikon radish, which is similar to a potato (appearance, texture and flavor) and very filling.

-Try to get the best stew meat or beef chuck roast you can find since it’s the best part of this dish.
+Get the best stew meat or chuck roast you can find since it’s the best part of this dish.
 Keep in mind that this tougher meat needs to cook longer to get it tender.
 Once it’s softened, these chunks of beef will fall apart in your mouth.

 How to make keto beef stew